 - 7.1 Some Abbey children may need a social worker due to safeguarding or welfare needs.
 Children may need this help due to abuse, neglect and complex family circumstances. - 7.2 A child's experiences of adversity and trauma can leave them vulnerable to further harm, as well as educationally disadvantaged in facing barriers to attendance, learning, behaviour and mental health.
 An Abbey education may be crucial to helping address these disadvantages. - 7.3 Once the local authority has informed the School that a child has a social worker, the DSL should hold and use this information so that decisions can be made in the best interests of the child's safety, welfare and educational outcomes.
 This should be considered as a matter of routine.
 There are clear powers to share this information under existing duties on both local authorities and schools and colleges to safeguard and promote the welfare of children.
 The DSLs will work closely with the form tutors, Heads of Year and guardians / careers for the looked after child to ensure they have the support they need to access the curriculum and wider opportunities the school offers. - 7.4 Where children need a social worker, this should inform decisions about safeguarding (for example, responding to unauthorised absence or missing education where there are known safeguarding risks) and about promoting welfare (for example, considering the provision of pastoral and/or academic support, alongside action by statutory services). - 7.5 The School recognises that when a child has a social worker, it may be an indicator that the child is at more risk than most students.
 This may mean that they are more vulnerable to further harm, as well as facing educational barriers to attendance, learning, behaviour and poor mental health. - 7.6 We take these needs into account when making plans to support students who have a social worker, by for instance, facilitating meetings in school time, and having a specific member of staff to whom the child can go at any time.
+Where appropriate, this includes working with Virtual School Heads, dedicated members of local authority staff in charge of promoting the achievement of looked after children.

-8 Children missing education
+8 Children absent and missing from education